 It’s no secret that figuring out insurance plans and the intricacies of its coverage is a daunting, time-consuming, and often frustrating process.
-What are you covered for, what are you not covered for, what’s the cut-off age — these are all good questions.
-When you’re a senior however, avoiding these types of headaches is a major plus for your health in terms of staying stress-free.
+What is covered and what is not covered, what’s the cut-off age — these are all good questions.
+Being a senior however, avoiding these types of headaches is a major plus for health in terms of living without stress.
 Luckily, seniors can take advantage of the medicare advantage plan, a type of insurance that’s financed through contributions from workers and employers.
-Even those slightly below what’s considered a senior age can qualify, especially those with conditions relating to kidney failure and other disabilities.
+Even those slightly below what’s considered a senior age can qualify, especially those with situations relating to kidney failure and other disabilities.

 What is Medicare?